fliphess/miicam/README.md

 ![Alt text](https://github.com/fliphess/chuangmi-720p-hack/raw/master/sdcard/firmware/www/public/static/images/chuangmi.jpg "Chuangmi 720P camera")

+## Help debugging

+Please debug any issues appearing while using the hack and file a pull request to get things fixed in this repo.
+As I'm losing too much time on solving issues that are in the wiki, I've decided to close all issues and start working with a feature tracking tool.

 ## Features

 This project is a collection of scripts and binaries file to hack your Xiaomi Chuangmi 720P camera.